"Exploration of Canada I, Discoverers"

 Hudson Strait and discovered Hudson Bay in 1610.

-One of these stamps shows stone age campsite with tools and bones, including skull of
+One of these stamps shows a stone age campsite with tools and bones,

 Products and associated philatelic items